pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

-In this tutorial, we're going to build an application to visualize in real-time SMS messages sent to a Twilio phone number along with their sentiment analysis provided by the Marchex Sentiment Analysis plugin.
+In this tutorial, we're going to build an application to visualize, in real-time, SMS messages sent to a [Twilio](https://www.twilio.com) phone number along with their sentiment analysis provided by the Marchex Sentiment Analysis plugin.

-We'll be using Node.js with Express for the web server, Ngrok to expose our local server publicly, Fanout Cloud for the real-time functionality, and React for the view.
+We'll be using [Node.js](https://nodejs.org) with [Express](http://expressjs.com/) for the web server, [Ngrok](https://ngrok.com/) to expose our local server publicly, [Fanout Cloud](https://fanout.io/) for the real-time functionality, and ([isomorphic](http://isomorphic.net/)) [React](https://facebook.github.io/react/) for the view.

-When a SMS is sent to the Twilio Number, information about the SMS (along with its sentiment analysis) is sent to our Node.js server.
+When a SMS is sent to the Twilio Number, information about the SMS is sent to our Node.js server.

 Then, we extract the relevant information and publish it to a Fanout Cloud's channel.
-This is received by the clients in a web page that shows the information in this way:
+This is received in a web page that shows the information in this way:

 ![App demo](https://raw.githubusercontent.com/pluralsight/guides/master/images/17a85122-2db2-4e84-865e-7c58df8ed809.gif)

 Notice how the background changes depending on the sentiment.
-Furthermore, there are transitions when new messages appear.
+Moreover, there are transitions when new messages appear.
 The design was inspired by this [pen](http://codepen.io/bundleio/pen/regPeX).

-The gauge comes from [Epoch](http://epochjs.github.io/epoch/), a real-time charting library that uses jQuery.
-Some would say React and jQuery should never be used together (because of the way React create the components), and we could have chosen another [gauge component with better React integration](http://michigan-com.github.io/react-gauge), but the truth is that React can play well with libraries like jQuery and sometimes, you have no option but to use a jQuery plugin in a React application.
-Besides, Epoch charts are very good looking.
+The gauge comes from [Epoch](http://epochjs.github.io/epoch/), a real-time charting library that uses [jQuery](https://jquery.com).
+Some would say React and jQuery should never be used together (because of the way React creates its components).
+We could have chosen another [gauge component with better React integration](http://michigan-com.github.io/react-gauge), but the truth is that React can play well with libraries like jQuery and sometimes, you have no option but to use a jQuery plugin in a React application.
+Besides, Epoch charts look better than others.

 Finally, with a couple of modifications, we'll make this application isomorphic (universal).

 The source code of the final version of the application is available on [Github](https://github.com/eh3rrera/sms-sentiment).

-Let's start by setting up everything that is required for this application.
+Let's start by setting up everything that is required for the application.

 # Requirements
 ### Twilio